On the number of principal ideals in d-tonal partition monoids: and hollow hexagons

 Using this action, we can change $H$ to an isomorphic t-hexagon $H'$ such that we have $\chi(H')=(a_1,a_2,a_3,a_4,a_5,a_6)$ where the following conditions are satisfied:

 Such $H'$ as well as its character will be called {\em distinguished}.
-Clearly, a distinguished representative in the isomorphism class of $H$ is unique up to shift of tiling.
+It is easy to see that a distinguished representative in the isomorphism class of $H$ is unique up to shift of tiling.
 As an example, the regular hexagon in Figure~\ref{fign3} is distinguished, while the t-hexagon in Figure~\ref{fign3} is not distinguished since the first inequality in \eqref{eqn1} fails.

 Note that our walk along the perimeter of $H$ always returns to the original point.
-From this it follows that $(a_1,a_2,a_3,a_4,a_5,a_6)\in\mathbb{Z}_{\geq 0}$ is the character of some t-hexagon if and only if
+From this it follows that $(a_1,a_2,a_3,a_4,a_5,a_6)\in\mathbb{Z}_{\geq 0}^6$ is the character of some t-hexagon if and only if

 Taking into account $v_3=-v_1-v_2$ and linear independence of $v_1$ and $v_2$, Equation~\eqref{eqn2} is equivalent to

 \begin{lemma} Let $H$ be a distinguished t-hexagon and $\chi(H)=(a_1,a_2,a_3,a_4,a_5,a_6)$.
 Then we have